ylgatatooine/Kepler11b/docs/RunningCodeLlamaLocallyIn3Minutes.md

     Press CTRL-C to exit.

     > write a python function to find the kth smallest element in an integer array of random numbers, using Quickselect algorithm
    ```

-# Conclusion
+## Conclusion

-Hope you have a good idea of the three ways to run Code LLAMA locally today, you can pick the one that suits you best.
+Hope now you have a good idea of the three ways to run Code LLAMA locally today, you can pick the one that suits you best.
 Get started, explore these methods, and unleash Code LLAMA's capabilities for your coding and experimentation.
 Happy coding!